Numbers

 Once we start looking at functions/closures and lambdas, you will see that you can also type the incoming arguments and results of functions.
 You also won't need to type it with integer or float, just as numeric:

-CFML offers tons of mathematical operators and functions: https://cfdocs.org/math%2Dfunctions
+CFML offers tons of mathematical and functions:

 abs